Where Trust Fails: Mapping Location-Data Provenance Risks in Europe: Implications for next-generation digital trust infrastructure

+\paragraph{Principle 2: Proportionality and rights compatibility.} Because location is inherently sensitive, provenance mechanisms must support dispute resolution through selective, purpose-bound disclosure.
+This principle responds to governance integrity failures and jurisdictional ambiguity, where the demand for verifiability can create pressure toward broad retention or excessive inference.
+The infrastructure should make the minimum evidence needed for a specific claim available under a defined legal basis, assurance threshold, and access condition.
+Proportionality preserves legitimacy, reduces over-collection incentives, and makes cross-sector deployment compatible with privacy and fundamental-rights requirements.

-\paragraph{Principle 3: Separation of roles.} The repeated pattern of record opacity and asymmetric access implies that concentrating evidence generation, retention, and adjudication in a single intermediary creates a structural vulnerability.
-Location-linked claims often traverse multiple actors, including platforms, brokers, service providers, and public authorities.
-A next-generation approach should support role separation such that evidence can be generated by one party, presented by another, and evaluated by a third under defined rules.
-This reduces conflicts of interest, increases auditability, and makes it possible to reason about trust even when a dominant intermediary is itself a party to the dispute.
+\paragraph{Principle 3: Separation of roles.} The repeated pattern of record opacity and asymmetric access shows that concentrating evidence generation, retention, verification, and adjudication in a single intermediary creates a structural vulnerability.
+Location-linked claims often traverse multiple actors, including platforms, brokers, service providers, infrastructure operators, and public authorities.
+A next-generation approach should support role separation such that evidence can be generated by one party, presented by another, verified by a third, and assessed under defined institutional procedures.
+This reduces conflicts of interest, increases auditability, and makes trust assessment possible even when a dominant intermediary is itself implicated in the disputed claim.

 \paragraph{Principle 4: Accountability for delegation and proxying.} Proxying and delegated control are central adversarial strategies in location-data provenance failures because they allow remote operators to simulate local presence while preserving plausible deniability.
 Provenance must therefore treat control context as first-class.
-When a location claim implies presence, origin, or jurisdiction, the evidentiary question is not only whether a device emitted a coordinate, but whether the claimant had the operational control that the claim presupposes.
-Without explicit accountability for delegation, systems will systematically misattribute responsibility, and enforcement will remain dependent on slow and bespoke investigations.
+When a location claim implies presence, origin, routing, or jurisdiction, the evidentiary question includes whether the claimant, device, organisation, or intermediary exercised the kind of operational control that the claim presupposes.
+Accountability for delegation allows verifiers to distinguish direct presence, mediated presence, compromised control, coercion, and remote operation, which is necessary for responsibility attribution under dispute.